Dieudonn\'e theory for $n$-smooth group schemes: Introduction

-Such group schemes were studied in \cite[Chapter II.2]{Mes72} and \cite[Chapter VI §2]{Gro74} in connection with truncated Barsotti-Tate groups.
-As we will see, one may think of $n$-smooth group schemes as ``Frobenius-analogues" of $n$-truncated Barsotti-Tate groups, with formal Lie groups playing the role of $p$-divisible groups.
+Such group schemes were studied in \cite[Chapter II.2]{Mes72} and \cite[Chapter VI §2]{Gro74} in connection with truncated Barsotti--Tate groups.
+As we will see, one may think of commutative $n$-smooth group schemes as ``Frobenius analogues" of $n$-truncated Barsotti--Tate groups, with formal Lie groups playing the role of $p$-divisible groups.
 In particular, if $G/\Spec R$ is $n$-smooth, then $G$ is finite locally free over $R$ and $F^n: G \to G^{(p^n)}$ is zero.